-- Protect Your Skin: Minimize your time in the sun, wear hats, and ensure you properly protect your skin when you go outside by wearing a good sunblock.
+- Protect Your Skin: Minimize your time in the sun, wear hats, and ensure you properly protect your skin when you go outside by wearing a good sunscreen.

 - Avoid smoking and other pollutants: Stop smoking and avoid environments where you might be exposed to secondhand smoke.
 Air pollution also contributes to oxidative damage (that speeds collagen breakdown), so consider getting an air purifier for your home.

 - Minimize sugar consumption: Eating sugar increases blood sugar which leads to glycation issues in the body.
 That means that glucose will bind to proteins in the body, and, in the case of skin, that means it will bind to collagen.
 This makes collagen more rigid and less elastic and therefore leads to accelerated aging (wrinkles and sagging skin).
 So avoid refined sugars and carbs and opt for whole fruits and, veggies, grains, and healthy protein and fats to give yourself the best collagen-producing nutrients.
 (See my post on the best and worst foods for your skin for more ideas)

 How to Boost Collagen Production